Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-I'm going to just say now, if this ever comes up for us,
+I'm going to just say now, if this ever comes up for us, I don't really want to use my shit.

 And I can't.

-So, I guess it's Dave.
+So I guess it's Dave.

 It's going to be your shit, Dave.